eduardolucioac/psx-grp-flt/README.md

     '(&(pgMemberOf=cn=<PSX_GROUP_CN>,<GROUPS_OU>,<BASE_DN)(uid=<PERSON_UID>))'
 ```

-This script is useful for cases where we already have an OpenLDAP installed and we want to make filters available for ***Posix Groups*** that already exists in a very simple way and without creating new types of groups.
+This script is useful for cases where we already have an OpenLDAP installed and we want to make filters available for ***POSIX Groups*** that already exists in a very simple way and without creating new types of groups.
 Also useful when unable to install overlays or when this process is too laborious or risky.

 **IMPORTANT:** We recommend backing up your OpenLDAP data before testing our solution.